 West Surrey Cycling Club

-These Rules are to be read in conjunction with the Policy Handbook for Cycling UK Member Groups and in the case of conflict the latter will apply.
+These Rules are to be read in conjunction with the Cycling UK requirements for Member Groups and in the case of conflict the latter will apply.

 1. Name and composition

 The name of the Group shall be the “West Surrey Cycling Club” hereinafter referred to as the “Group”.
 Members of the Group shall comprise Cycling UK members in such defined groups or geographical area as the Group Committee and Cycling UK together may determine from time to time.

 2. The Purpose of the Group is:

 a) to assist Cycling UK members to meet and join in cycling activities organised and led by the Group and to help promote the policies and objectives of Cycling UK generally.